bdore/Getting-and-Cleaning-Data-Project/CodeBook.md

 This codebook updates the explanation in the UCI HAR Dataset "features_info.txt" file with the information that each measurement value in "average.txt" is a mean.

-For practical reasons, please refer to "features_info.txt" for an explanation of each measurement name.
+For practical reasons, please refer to "features_info.txt" in the UCI HAR Dataset for an explanation of each measurement name.